 Decluttering the screen

-To reduce screen clutter some features within ENC carry the attribute scaleMinimum to specify the smallest display scale at which they to be portrayed.
-At display scales smaller than scaleMinimum the drawing instructions output from the portrayal engine must not be drawn
+To reduce screen clutter some features within ENC carry the attribute scaleMinimum to specify the smallest display scale at which they are to be portrayed.
+At display scales smaller than scaleMinimum the drawing instructions output from the portrayal engine must not be drawn.

-For example, the drawing instructions for a feature with a scaleMinimum value of 49999, (indicating a display scale of 1/49,999), must not be drawn on an ECDIS with a display scale of 1/50,000.
+For example, the drawing instructions for a feature with a scaleMinimum value of 49999, (indicating a display scale of 1:49,999), must not be drawn on an ECDIS with a display scale of 1:50,000.

 IMO presentation elements

-In some cases S-101 does not provide a symbology instruction in the Portrayal Catalogue that specifies how to present a specific feature on the ECDIS screen.
-The reason is that such a feature is not defined as an S-101 feature class or it would illogical to include it to the Mariners' navigational feature classes.
+In some cases, S-101 does not provide a symbology instruction in the Portrayal Catalogue that specifies how to present a specific feature on the ECDIS screen.
+The reason is that such a feature is not defined as an S-101 feature type or it would be illogical to include it in the Mariners' navigational feature types.

-The following presentation instructions are therefore provided in order to assist the manufacturer to set up a satisfactory and comprehensive ECDIS display.
+The following presentation instructions are therefore provided to assist the manufacturer.

 Scale bar and latitude scale